The Complete Dog Owner’s Guide to Red Light Therapy, Photobiomodulation and Therapeutic Laser

 It’s heartbreaking and exhausting.

-That’s why we are now offering therapeutic laser sessions for dogs.
+That’s why we are excited that more pup parents can access red light therapy for their dogs.
 We’ve seen how much it’s helped our own pups, and after hearing story after story from our human clients about their struggling dogs, it became crystal clear: our furry family members deserve this care too.

 Our goal is simple: